inmanta/inmanta-core/docs/quickstart.rst

 .. code-block:: yaml

     requires:
-        drupal: git@github.com:impera-io/drupal, ">= 0.1"
+        drupal: git@github.com:inmanta-io/drupal, ">= 0.1"
-        apache: git@github.com:impera-io/apache, ">= 0.1"
+        apache: git@github.com:inmanta-io/apache, ">= 0.1"
-        redhat: git@github.com:impera-io/redhat, ">= 0.1"
+        redhat: git@github.com:inmanta-io/redhat, ">= 0.1"
-        ubuntu: git@github.com:impera-io/ubuntu, ">= 0.1"
+        ubuntu: git@github.com:inmanta-io/ubuntu, ">= 0.1"

-Each line under the ``requires:`` attribute lists a required Impera module.
+Each line under the ``requires:`` attribute lists a required Inmanta module.
 The key is the name of the module and the value is the location of the git project, followed by the version identifier (after the comma).

-Next, we instruct Impera to download all modules and install the required python modules for the plugins and resource handlers.
+Next, we instruct Inmanta to download all modules and install the required python modules for the plugins and resource handlers.
 These modules are installed in a virtualenv.
 Execute the following command in the quickstart directory:

 .. code-block:: sh

-    impera modules install
+    inmanta modules install

 The configuration model